SkeletonMan03/FZEasyMarauderFlash/README.md

 Simply, because Windows users seem to come across the most issues (and to be fair, this was a pain to make work properly in Windows), a lot of which are users not understanding how to use the CLI or not reading this whole page, especially the top section.

 ## TODO:
-* More code cleanup.
+* Even more code cleanup.
-* Attempt to accommodate more boards that can be used with Marauder
-* Possibly add other popular ESP32 firmware that is used with Flipper Zeros
+* Add other popular ESP32 firmware that is used with Flipper Zeros
-* Maybe a name change for the repo after adding more FW support
+* Maybe an official name change

 ## Contributors:
 * I GREATLY appreciate contributions and PRs, thank you!